KidPudel/Iggy-s-Vault/languages/odin/bit_set.md

 ```

-Bit sets are often used to denote flags, because they are efficient, type safe and fast for set operations because of bitwise operations.
+Bit sets are often used to denote flags, because they are ***value fixed and restricted by specific type and range*** and fast for set operations because of bitwise operations.

 ```odin
 States :: enum {